 RATES: $300 solo session, $525 for two sessions Continue reading “McNicoll, Sylvia (Burlington)”

 Writers’ Union Member.
 Fun and funny cartoonist, children’s illustrator and picture book author and ukulele lady. $300 + HST for 1 session, $500 for 2, $800 for 3 and $1,000 for 4.
 Continue reading “Storms, Patricia (Toronto)”

 Writers’ Union Member.
 Hockey historian and author.
 Available for school and library visits.
-Eric’s rate is $250 for one session, $450 for two, or $650 for three, plus HST.
-Mileage costs can often be negotiated for multiple bookings, for presentations in the GTA, or for visits to the Barrie/Orillia area.
+Eric’s rate is $300 for one session, $500 for two, or $750 for three, plus HST.
+Mileage costs can often be negotiated for multiple bookings or for presentations in the GTA.
 For virtual visits, the fee is $200 per session.

 Continue reading “Zweig, Eric (Owen Sound ON)”